BrianMitchL/lastfm-proxy/README.md

 A Cloudflare Worker acting as a proxy for the LastFM API in order to expose endpoints.

-The dev and prod versions are deployed to:
+The dev and prod versions I built this for are deployed to the following, targeting my last.fm user account, [BrianMitchL](https://www.last.fm/user/BrianMitchL).

 | Environment | URL                                |
 | ----------- | ---------------------------------- |